Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 #### Stopping internal I/O event loops graciously

-A connection with an asynchronous event loop (i.e. one initiated through `enterEventLoopAsync()`) will stop and join its event loop thread automatically in its destructor.
+A connection with an asynchronous event loop (i.e. one initiated through `enterEventLoop(async_t)`) will stop and join its event loop thread automatically in its destructor.
 An event loop that blocks in the synchronous `enterEventLoop()` call can be unblocked through `leaveEventLoop()` call on the respective bus connection issued from a different thread or from an OS signal handler.

 Implementing the Concatenator example using convenience sdbus-c++ API layer
 ---------------------------------------------------------------------------